sanjan007/emilefastcomp/README.md

-then you can download the facerecogdemo.py file and the packageinstallautomation.bat store both the files in your local disk in a folder called pythonProject3 then you must run the batch file that i have provided to install the correct python modules then you can run the file with the following command prompt commands
+then you can download the facerecogdemo.py file and the packageinstallautomation.bat store both the files in your local disk in a folder called pythonProject3 then you must run the batch file that i have provided to install the correct python modules then you can run the file with the following command prompt commands:

 cd C:\pythonProject3\
 python facerecogdemo.py